divijghose/firedrake/Parallel-MPI-Debugging-with-tmux-mpi.md

 0x0000000000000000 in ?? ()
 (gdb)
 ```
-The other ranks can be broken at any time with `ctrl-c` to see where you are.
+The other ranks can be broken at any time with an interupt signal (`ctrl-C`) to see where you are.

 This is particularly useful when trying to debug hanging programs where no rank processes have actually errored.

+Note that I have yet to get PETSc's `-start-in-debugger` argument, which should cause the program on all ranks to start in the debugger, working

+`$ tmux-mpi 3 gdb --ex run --args $(which python) test.py -start-in-debugger`

+or indeed any arguments such as PETSc's `-on_error_attach_debugger`.

+Please update this and let me know if you manage to get it working!

+ - Reuben Nixon-Hill May 2021